When is Teej 2026 in Nepal? Teej 2083 Dates

 A woman's vital role is portrayed during this festival when women pursue personal purification and fortify their bonds with their families and communities by engaging in these traditions during Teej.
 Teej songs are also central to the celebration of Rishi Panchami while portraying women as submissive and obedient; these songs have historically reinforced traditional gender roles.
 But more recently, they have changed to reflect women's challenges, goals, and social issues, turning the festival into a forum for women's empowerment.
 Women can renew their faith, cleanse their souls, and offer prayers for the welfare of their families as Rishi Panchami brings the Teej festival to a close.
 They feel blessed and at peace and more rooted in their cultural customs and beliefs as a result of this conclusion.

-In 2025, the Teej Festival in Nepal starts on Tuesday, August 26, and lasts until Thursday, August 28, corresponding to Bhadra 10 to 12, 2082 B.S.
+In 2026, the Teej Festival in Nepal starts on Sunday, September 13 and continues until Tuesday, September 16, corresponding to Bhadra 28 to 31, 2083 B.S.
 In Nepal, this three-day festival is one of the most important Hindu holidays for women and honors Lord Shiva and Goddess Parvati.
 During this time, women participated in several customs and rituals that highlighted love, devotion, and family values.
 Women can come together, celebrate their culture, and deepen their spiritual ties during the festival.

-The principal day of Haritalika Teej is August 26, 2025 (Bhadra 10, 2082 B. S., Tuesday (Manglabar) ) and is observed by fasting, prayers, and other celebrations as a public holiday, especially for women.
-Ganesh Chaturthi will be celebrated on August 27, 2025 (Bhadra 11 2082 B. S.) A day is devoted to Lord Ganesha after the primary Teej ceremonies.
-The festivities with Rishi Panchami (ऋषिपञ्चमी व्रत (सप्तर्षी पूजा )) will end on August 28, 2025 (Bhadra 12 2082 B. S., Thursday) emphasizes spiritual cleansing and respecting the Seven Sages (Saptarishis).
+The principal day of Haritalika Teej is September 14, 2026 (Bhadra 29, 2083 B. S., Monday (Sombar)) and is observed by fasting, prayers, and other celebrations as a public holiday, especially for women.
+Ganesh Chaturthi may fall around this period depending on the lunar calendar, but it is not directly part of the Teej festival sequence.
+A day is devoted to Lord Ganesha after the primary Teej ceremonies.
+The festivities with Rishi Panchami (ऋषिपञ्चमी व्रत (सप्तर्षी पूजा )) will end on September 16, 2026 (Bhadra 31, 2083 B. S., Wednesday) emphasizes spiritual cleansing and respecting the Seven Sages (Saptarishis).

 Teej is a festival that honors spiritual devotion, marriage, and family wealth.
 It brings women from all over Nepal together for prayers, fasting, and cultural celebrations every year in August or September, depending on the Hindu lunar calendar.
 In addition to strengthening ties between family members, this festival encourages a sense of camaraderie among women by bringing them together to celebrate their common customs and beliefs.